cisco/lal-build-manager/README.md

 - dependencies in `INPUT` match `manifest.json`.
 - the dependency tree is flat.
 - `INPUT` contains only global dependencies.

-#### lal version [--bump]
-Prints the current version.
-The optional `--bump` will increment the version by one in the `manifest.json`.

-It is good practice to only do a version bump after build and associated tests pass.
-As otherwise the version will have no tag associated with it (jenkins will not tag it).
-Note that jenkins will validate tests pre-merge.

 #### lal configure
 Interactively configures: